sara-nl/clouddocs/TUDelftcourse-20160413/partA.markdown

 ### 2. Add your public SSH key

-To complete the setup for your HPC Cloud account, you need to **add an SSH public key to your profile**.
+To complete the setup of your HPC Cloud account, you need to **add an SSH public key to your profile**.
 This is a one-time task.

 * First, read about SSH and public keys on the [private/public keys](/SSHkey) page.<br />
 If you are already familiar with SSH public keys, you can skip reading this page.